-Four Cities' Lawsuit Calls Trump Efforts To Undermine 'Obamacare' Unconstitutional
+4 Cities' Lawsuit Calls Trump Efforts To Undermine Obamacare Unconstitutional

 President Trump has consistently declared that the Affordable Care Act — commonly referred to as Obamacare — is a broken mess, and after several unsuccessful attempts to repeal the national health care law, he has eagerly anticipated that it will "fail" and "implode."